gauthamnairvm/freightflo_repo/README.md

 Before you begin, ensure you have the following installed:
 - Python 3.9
 - pip
-- MySQL (or any other database you prefer, but the instructions below are provided for setting up MySQL.)
+- MySQL
+- MySQL Workbench

 ## Installation